teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 ###Step 2: Clone PJL on Github

-We 're going to: https://github.com/teracyhq/pixelate then clone pixelate into the local respository.
+We 're going to: https://github.com/teracyhq/pixelate clone into the local respository.

 ```
 $ git init repo_local
 $ git clone https://github.com/teracyhq/pixelate
 ```

-###Step 3: Create canvas and custom PJL
+###Step 3: Create file custom.js

-- We need to create `custom.js` and turn an image's url to a selectable are that you can select and real time preview what is changing.
+- We need to create `custom.js` and turn an image url to a canvas then pixelate it.

 ```bash form-1
 var canvas = document.createElement('canvas'),